-At Berry Law Firm, we defend people every day.
+At Berry Law, we defend people every day.
 In society, the criminal defense attorney serves as the watchdog, holding the prosecutor and law enforcement accountable while protecting the rights of the accused.

 People accused of crimes often feel helpless and hopeless.
 Some are fortunate to have the support of family members and friends.
 Others lose the support of family members and friends when the charges are announced by news outlets.
 In many cases the accused is convicted by the public before he or she ever steps foot in the courtroom.

-In this blog, we are providing information learned from Berry Law Firm’s criminal defense attorneys during the past month, during which our attorneys obtained not guilty verdicts in First Degree Sexual Assault cases for clients in both Lincoln and Omaha.
+In this blog, we are providing information learned from Berry Law’s criminal defense attorneys during the past month, during which our attorneys obtained not guilty verdicts in First Degree Sexual Assault cases for clients in both Lincoln and Omaha.
 Here is what it takes to win: